 Latest parent advice:

-Following our latest internet safety advice session on 21.3.22 this parent information sheet is a really useful list of links to help.
+Following our last internet safety advice session, this parent information sheet is a really useful list of links to help.

 The links below have been released by the government in October 2020:

 - support for parents and carers to keep children safe online, which outlines resources to help keep children safe from different risks online and where to go to find support and advice

 - guidance on staying safe online which includes information on security and privacy settings

 - Thinkuknow provides advice from the National Crime Agency (NCA) on staying safe online

 - Parent info is a collaboration between Parentzone and the NCA providing support and guidance for parents from leading experts and organisations

 - Childnet offers a toolkit to support parents and carers of children of any age to start discussions about their online life, to set boundaries around online behaviour and technology use, and to find out where to get more help and support